What Comes First? Sell Your Old Home or Buy a New One?

 The key insight is this:

-As a buyer, when you register with estate agents, they will (consciously or subconsciously) be accessing your position (i.e. your ability to proceed with a purchase) and grading you accordingly.
+As a buyer, when you register with estate agents, they will (consciously or subconsciously) be assessing your position (i.e. your ability to proceed with a purchase) and grading you accordingly.

-They want to know if you’re a ‘hot’ buyer, a ‘warm’ buyer or just a ‘tire kicker’.
+They want to know if you’re a ‘hot’ buyer, a ‘warm’ buyer or just a ‘tyre kicker’.

-From a sellers’ perspective you may think “too right, no tire-kickers please”.
+From a seller’s perspective you may think “too right, no tyre-kickers please”.